chaoyi-wu/PMC-LLaMA/README.md

 # PMC-LLaMA

-The official codes for "PMC-LLaMA: Further Finetuning LLaMA on Medical Papers".
+The official codes for "PMC-LLaMA: Towards Building Open-source Language Models for Medicine".

 Our model is similar to LLaMA that has not been instruction-tuned.
 Thus we advise users to do down-stream fine-tuning on it instead of zero-shot testing.